-No experience or expertise in specific area
+No skill in specific area

-The CGN Committee continues to review the necessity of the skills and experiences listed above, in light of the Corporation's business and strategy, to ensure that sufficient directors possess those skills and experiences, and in the right combination given the dynamics of the Board.
-The number of women directors and directors with diverse backgrounds is also considered in assessing the Board composition, as described further under the heading Diversity on page 45.
+The CGN Committee continues to review the necessity of the skills and experiences listed above, in light of the Corporation's business and strategy, to ensure that sufficient directors possess those skills and experiences, and in the right combination, given the dynamics of the Board.
 The CGN Committee considers the six director nominees identified in this Information Circular to represent the appropriate mix at this stage in the Corporation's development, though it will continually reassess this as the business, industry, and economy change.